stefanthoss/stefandroid-blog/_posts/2020-10-30-encrypt-usb-drive.md

 ```shell
 sudo cryptsetup luksOpen /dev/sdb backupDrive
 ```

-With `--luks2` we specific to use LUKS2, the newer implementation of LUKS.
-By default the `aes-xts-plain64` cipher with a 512 bit key is used.

 The mapped block device will then be available at `/dev/mapper/backupDrive` based on the mapping name `backupDrive`.
 You can check the status of the mapped device with